A Guide to Leisure Batteries

 - Standard leisure batteries (also referred to as auxiliary batteries, deep-cycling batteries, lead-acid batteries, wet batteries).

-Products made differently such as gel batteries and AGM batteries are mentioned later in this Data Sheet.
+Products made differently such as gel, lead-crystal, lithium and AGM batteries are mentioned later in this guide.

 Not surprisingly, batteries are made to be ‘job specific’.
 For instance, a conventional car battery seldom lasts long when asked to provide a 12V supply in a caravan or motorhome.
 This is partly because its lead plates are thinner and its separators (described later) are different, too.